 The days where you could run a game from a disc seem to be behind us.
 Games must be installed to the hard drive, but you can start playing them before the whole game has finished installing.
 Even though the 500GB hard drive may seem big, some of the games require nearly 40GB each.
 You could find your console fills up quickly as more games are released.

 Online networking isn't compulsory and you can run the PS4 without installing the 300MB day one update, but you won't be able to access most features including media apps and online games without it.
 Once the update is installed you'll be able to download these apps without subscribing to the paid online service, PlayStation Plus, but you'll need to subscribe if you want to play games online.
-A PlayStation Plus subscription is $9.95 a month, $27.95 for three months, or $69.95 for the year.
-This is slightly cheaper than the Xbox Live service, which costs $10.95 per month, $29.95 for three months or $79.95 per year.
+A PlayStation Plus subscription is $10.95 a month, $33.95 for three months, or $79.95 for the year.

 So far, Sony is the only console manufacturer marketing a virtual reality headset.
-The market is still in its infancy, but PlayStation VR (PSVR) has been on shelves for just over 18 months and it already has a large library of games that continues to grow.
+The market is still in its infancy, but PlayStation VR (PSVR) already has a large library of games that continues to grow.
 Developers are even releasing VR versions of their existing games such as Fallout 4 and Doom (2016).